Ulfingrad/UtdTalkBackendPortion/README.md

 ---

 # Completed version
 The completed version of this app is just in a separate branch!
-Go to the Github repo (which can be found [here](https://github.com/Ulfingrad/UtdTalkBackendPortion))

 In order to get the completed app up and running first make sure you have completed the first 3 steps in the [Setting up the environment ](##Setting-up-the-environment) section.